otto-de/jlineup/README.md

 Behind the scenes, it uses Selenium and a browser of choice (currently Chrome, Firefox and PhantomJS¹ are supported).

-JLineup has no other dependencies than a JVM and a browser.
+JLineup has no other dependencies than web browser (Firefox or Chrome/Chromium) and a JVM.
+*Experimental*: There's also a self contained Linux AMD64 build of the CLI version that doesn't even require a JVM.

 ## Example